priyanshukumar0309/Henna-Design/public/assets/README.md

 # Assets Directory Structure

-This folder contains all static assets (images, icons, logos) for the Nordic Soul Henna website.
+This folder contains all static assets (images, icons, logos) for the Svensk Henna website.

 ## 📁 Folder Organization